Jennifer Poe’s 10 Favorite Things

 When clients hire the Rittenhouse team, they’re signing up for a stress-free design process.
 Poe has a proclivity for translating her client’s ideas into unforgettable spaces, while honoring their diverse tastes and lifestyles.
 By the end of the design process, Poe sees her clients more like family, and treats them as such.
 “You spend a lot of time together and there’s a lot of decisions made.
 I take it very seriously that my clients hired me to handle the most personal thing in their lives – their home.
 With Rittenhouse, it’s one-stop-shopping.
 All our clients have to do is be wowed by our designs, we’re on top of everything else.”

 Poe not only exhibits design excellence, but also business acumen as she opens up her third storefront on North State Street this fall.
 Called Luxey Little Ones, it will offer the same home design services as Poe’s other shops, but with a focus on baby and child.
 The standalone boutique will also carry strollers, car seats, and other gear from well-respected private label and European brands.
+If she decides to expand to other countries, then there’s no doubt that she’ll consider partnering with other locally renown brands like Nuna, Premium Car Seats, Pushchairs, and Baby Gear AU, to provide customers with a broad range of options for baby and child.
 Who better to open up Newtown’s first boutique of this kind than this impressive momtrenpreneur?

 To schedule an appointment with Rittenhouse Home Design and Furniture call (215) 579-0400.
 Here, Poe takes Princeton Magazine beyond her business and into her world of Peloton Cycling, Poncho Margaritas, and more.